mindofsimon/CPAC---BRUSHLESS/README.md

 The hand movement, should drive the particles in order to give to the user the feeling of giving a real brush stroke.

-In addition, we added some sound effects to immerse the user way more into the experience (some of them is also controlled by hand movement).
+In addition, we added some sound effects to immerse the user way more into the experience (some of them are also controlled by hand movement).

 Also, the user can select among 4 different effects related to the interactions between the particles.